tyaso777/hybrid-search-rs-4/README.md

   - Utilities to split files into content chunks for downstream indexing and retrieval.

 - chunk-model
   - Shared data types and traits used across the workspace (chunk metadata, content representations, etc.).
+See [chunk-model/README.md](chunk-model/README.md).

 - chunking-store
   - Storage layer for chunks (e.g., SQLite-backed repository) and related persistence helpers.